 Mina Farzad has been working in digital and traditional organizing capacities since she was 17.
 Most recently, she was on the digital engagement team at Iraq and Afghanistan Veterans of America (IAVA), running digital advocacy campaigns for America’s New Greatest Generation.
 Before that, Mina worked as head organizer for Planned Parenthood of the Heartland in Oklahoma and in the Hill office of Senator Claire McCaskill.
 She has also worked on several state, local, and Congressional campaigns throughout the south and continues to train campaign staffs across the country on digital strategy.

 Mina is very involved in mental health advocacy and has shared her story of mental illness, difficulty accessing care, and ongoing recovery with audiences throughout the country.
 In addition to her advocacy work, Mina is a drummer and most recently played as a member of the New York Sticks (Knicks) and Aviators (Jets) drumlines.
 Mina graduated from the University of Oklahoma with a BA in International Security Studies and Political Science and also attended the Hashemite University in Zarqa, Jordan.

 When she’s not busy trying to change the world or banging on drums, you can find her at the nearest taco truck.
-A native of Washington, D.C., Mina currently lives in Houston with her partner Buzz, who is an officer in the Texas Army National Guard, and their pet goldfish named Kareem Abdul Jabbar.
+A native of Washington, D.C., Mina currently lives in Ft.
+Benning with her partner, who is an Infantry Officer in the U.S. Army, and their pet goldfish named Kareem Abdul Jabbar.
 Email Mina.